Warner Bros. Studio Store: International locations

 From 1997 to 2008 several stores operated in Australia with the flagship location being in Crown Casino Melbourne.
 These stores, however, were owned by now defunct Paradise Retail Holdings and were run completely independently from stores of the same name internationally.

-In January 2004, Warner Bros. announced they were opening the first Chinese Studio Store location, after agreeing on a licensing deal with Hutchison Harbour Ring.
+In January 2004, Warner Bros. announced that they were opening the first Chinese Studio Store location, after agreeing on a licensing deal with Hutchison Harbour Ring.
 On March 25, 2006, a grand opening celebration was held for the grand opening of the first Studio Store location in China.
 In October 2006, the second Chinese Warner Bros.
 Studio Store location opened in Macau.

 In 2016, Warner Bros., with the Thinkwell Group opened a new entertainment center in Macau, which featured a new Warner Bros.
 Studio Store location.

 Locations

 Warner Bros.
-Studio Store is currently used as the name of various theme park stores around the world, including at the Warner Bros.
+Studio Store is used as the name of various theme park stores around the world, including at the Warner Bros.
 World theme park and at the Warner Bros.
 Studios in Burbank.